Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

    fatal error C1002: compiler is out of heap space in pass 2 fatal error C1001: Internal compiler error

-There are several options you can explore here.
+There are several approaches you can explore here.

 Ask Nuitka to use less memory
 =============================